Preparing for surgery

 - Make sure you have a stable chair with a firm seat cushion, a firm back and two arms.

 If you are having Day Surgery, remember the following:

-The combination of anesthesia, food, and car motion can quite often cause nausea or vomiting.
+- Do not drink or eat anything in the car on the trip home The combination of anesthesia, food, and car motion can quite often cause nausea or vomiting.
 After arriving home, wait until you are hungry before trying to eat.
-Begin with a light meal and try to avoid greasy food for the first 24 hours.
+Begin with a light meal and try to avoid greasy food and carbonated beverages for the first 24 hours.

-Take your pain medicine as directed.
-Begin the pain medicine as you start getting uncomfortable, but before you are in severe pain.
+- Take your pain medicine as directed.
+Begin the pain medicine as you start getting uncomfortable, before you are in severe pain.
 If you wait to take your pain medication until the pain is severe, you will have more difficulty controlling the pain.